How to Customize a Tesla & What It Will Cost You in 2023?

 Wheels that significantly impact your driving range and dynamics will cost you anywhere between $5,000 and $10,000.
 Most exclusive options that are made of premium aluminum and carbon fiber have a price tag of up to $20K.

-As for the rubber, wrapping up your new wheels in top-quality tires is recommended.
-They’ll last longer and keep you safe on the road.
+As for the rubber, wrapping up my Model 3 wheels in top-quality tires is a must.
+They last longer and keep me safe on the road.

 Suspension Upgrades

 You can easily adjust the height and enhance the ride quality of most Tesla vehicles without changing the shocks.
-Lowering springs are the most common upgrades for non-air suspension cars at around $500.
+Lowering springs are the most common upgrades for Model 3 and Y owners, with best-quality products priced in the $300 range.

-For around $2,000, you can get a nice set for the street, while high-performance versions for the race track start at $5,000.
-Read more on lowering springs vs coilover kits.
+For around $2,000, you can get a nice set of coilovers for the street, while high-performance versions for the race track start at $5,000.

 Brake Modification